-Integration of classroom instruction with on-the-job practical experience coordinated with the program of study and related to appropriate occupational goals.
+Integration of classroom instruction with practical on-the-job experience coordinated with the program of study and related to appropriate occupational goals.

-100 Introduction to Fire Technology
+100 Introduction to Fire Technology 3 Units Associate Degree Applicable

-Study of the philosophy and history of fire protection; review of municipal fire defenses; examination of the organization and function of Federal, State, County and private protection agencies and survey of professional fire protection career opportunities.
+Study of the philosophy and history of fire protection: review of municipal fire defenses: examination of the organization and function of Federal State, County and private protection agencies and survey of professional fire protection career opportunities.

-101 Fundamentals of Fire Prevention
+101 Fundamentals of Fire Prevention 3 Units Associate Degree Applicable

-Study of the structure and function of the fire prevention organization; inspection; surveying and mapping procedures; recognition, solution and response to fire hazards, and public relations as affected by fire prevention.
+Study of the structure and function of the fire prevention organization; inspection; surveying and mapping procedures; recognition, solution and response to fire hazards, and public relations as affected by fire prevention

-103 Fundamentals of Personal Fire Safety and Emergency Care 3 Units Prerequisite: None.
+Fundamentals of Personal Fire Safety 103 and Emergency Care 3 Units

-Development of the basic skills essential to the assessment of fire dangers; handling common fire situations in the home and/or industry; basic cardiac life support and standard first aid
+Development of the basic skills essential to the assessment of fire dangers; handling common fire situations in the home and/or industry; basic cardiac life support and standard first-aid.

-104 Fire Apparatus and Equipment 3 Units Prerequisite: None.
+104 Fire Apparatus and Equipment 3 Units Associate Degree Applicable

-Study of fire apparatus design, specifications, and performance capabilities, and effective utilization of apparatus in fire service emergencies.
+Study of fire apparatus design, specifications, and performance capabilities, and effective utilization of apparatus in fire service emergencies

-Related Codes and Ordinances 105 3 Units Prerequisite: Firet 101
+105 Related Codes and Ordinances 3 Units Associate Degree Applicable

+Prerequisite: Firet 101

-Familiarization with national, state and local laws and ordinances which influence the field of fire prevention.
+Familiarization with national state and local laws and ordinances which influence the field of fire prevention

-Fire Hydraulics 3 Units 106 Prerequisite: Completion of Firet 100 or appropriate work experience
+106 Fire Hydraulics 3 Units

+Associate Degree Applicable Prerequisite: Completion of Firet 100 or appropriate work experience.

-Review of basic mathematics, hydraulic laws, and formulas as applied to the fire service; application of formulas and mental calculation of hydraulic problems, water supply problems and underwriters' requirements for pumps.
+Review of basic mathematics, hydraulic laws, and formulas as applied to the fire service; application of formulas and mental calculation of hydraulic problems, water supply problems and underwriters' requirements for pumps

-107 Rescue Practices 3 Units Prerequisite: Completion of Firet 100 or appropriate work experience.
+107 Rescue Practices

+Associate Degree Applicable Prerequisite: Completion of Firet 100 or appropriate work experience.

-Study of rescue practices, the human body. emergency care of victims, childbirth, artificial respiration, toxic gases, chemicals and diseases, radioactive hazards; consideration of rescue problems and techniques.
+Study of rescue practices the human body, emergency care of victims, childbirth, artificial respiration, toxic gases, chemicals and diseases radioactive hazards; consideration of rescue problems and techniques.

-108 Fundamentals of Fire Behavior and Control 3 Units
+108 Fundamentals of Fire Behavior and

+Control 3 units